mattwarneke/MattsWebsite-single-page-react-app/README.md

 https://facebook.github.io/create-react-app/docs/deployment
 https://github.com/gitname/react-gh-pages

-but couldnt get the post deploy to to work. would be great to just t: npm run deploy
+but couldnt get the post deploy to to work. would be great to just to: npm run deploy

 ### `npm test`